 We’d love to see your flags!
 Send us a picture of your finished project on Facebook or Instagram (@thewinklecrate) for a chance to be featured on our page.
 Be sure to subscribe to our YouTube channel so you never miss out.

 For more DIY STEM projects like this one, subscribe to the Winkle Crate.
 You’ll receive all the supplies needed for four hands-on STEM projects every month.
 We have great subscription options available for siblings and best friends too!
-Now is the perfect time to try out the Winkle Crate, because we’re offering $25 off your first month.
-Use the offer code FREESTEM at checkout, and read here for more details about this amazing opportunity to try us out, risk and commitment free.
+Now is the perfect time to try out the Winkle Crate, because – for a limited time – we’re offering $25 off your first month.
+Use the offer code FREESTEM at checkout.